Zeyu-Li/Unity-Tutorial-3D/README.md

 #### Resources

 Before we get to 3D bodies in Unity, it is necessary to get 3D models.
-Unity is not build to be a 3D modeling software, so 3D objects should be created in 3D programs or imported from 3D libraries.
+Unity is not built to be a 3D modeling software, so 3D objects should be created in 3D programs or imported from 3D libraries.
 Therefore, I will recommend some free software and libraries

 <a name="software"></a>